Kwame-Minta2021/Arduino-Based-home-automation-system/README.md

 # Arduino-Based-home-automation-system
-This is the project worked on for the schools innovation and career fair that placed us first in the competition
+This is the codes for arduino based home automatiomn project.
+This is used to control all home appliances